Current ride: Badass IV

-I am also grateful to have had the best riding pal, Al "Coyote" Mungia along for my significant rides.
-Al and I are world's apart politically but when we are on a ride we are handlebar-to-handlebar riders with complete trust in one another.
+I am grateful to have had the best riding pal, Al "Coyote" Mungia along for almost all of my significant rides.
+Al and I are world's apart politically but when we are on a ride we are handlebar-to-handlebar partners with complete trust in one another.
 It's a rare thing I believe and I appreciate it.

 To those who may stumble across this entry and fancy riding Harley's, or any motorcycle for that matter, I have three suggestions: